 It found that roughly 1 in 40 American children has autism.
 They also found that 27% of children with ASD were taking medication specifically to ease symptoms of the disorder, and 64% were receiving behavioral therapy during the year leading up to the survey.

 The second study, led by Dr. Wei Bao, was published online on December 3rd in the journal JAMA Pediatrics.
 They, too, found their results using the same data that the previous study had: they looked at 43,000 children between the ages of 3 and 17 and found autism rates to be roughly 1 in 40.

 Out of the children in the study with an ASD diagnosis, “43.3% were treated with behavioral treatment only, 6.9% with medication treatment only, 20.3% with both behavioral and medication treatments, and 29.5% with neither treatment.”

 The alarming takeaway from that is that nearly 1 in 3 children with ASD aren’t getting any treatment at all for the disorder.

 Comparing These Reports To The CDC’s

-The CDC last released a report in early 2018, based on data from 2014.
-They gathered data from 300,000 8-year-olds — about 8% of all the 8-year-olds in the United States.
+The CDC last released a report based on data from 300,000 8-year-olds—about all the 8-year-olds in the United States.
 These 8-year-olds lived in 11 different communities, including Arizona, Arkansas, Colorado, Georgia, Maryland, Minnesota, Missouri, New Jersey, North Carolina, Tennessee, and Wisconsin.
 Not all 50 states were represented in the data, but the communities that were studied were diverse in regards to race and ethnicity as well as socioeconomic status.
 The CDC reviewed medical and school records to get their data.